D34dmeat/d34dmeat.github.io/posts.md

 ---

 {% for page in site.pages %}
-{% if page.title and page.title != "posts" and page.title != "about"%}
+{% if page.title and page.title != "posts" and page.title != "About"%}

 ---